Things to Do in Tangier – A Local Guide’s Perspective

 Unlike imperial cities such as Fes or Marrakech, Tangier was never closed in on itself.
 It developed through diplomacy, trade, and international influence.
 In the 20th century, Tangier even had a special international status, which shaped its architecture, culture, and mindset.
 When I guide visitors here, I always explain that Tangier feels different because it has always looked outward.

-What makes Tangier special is not just its sites, but its atmosphere.
+What makes Tangier special is not only its sights, but its atmosphere.
 You can walk through an old medina overlooking the sea, visit historic kasbah viewpoints, sit in cafés once frequented by writers and artists, and then step into modern neighborhoods that show how the city continues to evolve.

-If you’re planning a wider journey across the country, my Morocco Travel Guide explains how Tangier fits into different routes and how to combine it with cities like Rabat, Fes, and Chefchaouen.
+If you’re planning a wider northern Morocco route, my Morocco Travel Guide can also help you connect Tangier with cities like Chefchaouen, Fes, and Rabat.

 As a local guide, when I walk travelers through the Medina, I don’t just show them streets.
 I show them how Tangier breathes.
 You’ll pass small bakeries pulling khobz from wood ovens, old men playing cards in doorways, and shops selling everything from spices to antique radios.
 This is daily life, not a performance.

 Petit Socco is where Tangier’s stories mix together.
-Writers, spies, merchants, and locals all crossed paths here in the past, and even today you can feel that energy in the cafés and small squares.
-Walk a little further and you reach Grand Socco, the gateway between the modern city and the Medina busy, noisy, and full of life.
+Writers, spies, merchants, and locals all crossed paths here in the past, and even today you can still feel that energy in the cafés and small squares.
+Walk a little farther and you reach Grand Socco, the gateway between the modern city and the Medina, busy, noisy, and full of life.

-The Medina is confusing and that’s good.
-Some of the best corners are the ones you don’t plan to find: a hidden terrace, a tiny mosque, a door painted deep blue.
-Let yourself wander, but keep your phone offline and your senses open.
+One of the things I like most about Tangier’s Medina is that getting lost is part of the experience.
+Some of the best corners are the ones you do not plan to find: a hidden terrace, a tiny mosque, a door painted deep blue, or a quiet little shop tucked between two larger streets.
+Let yourself wander, but keep your phone offline sometimes and your senses open.

 Practical advice from me:

-- Wear good shoes the streets are steep and slippery.
+- Wear good shoes because the streets can be steep and slippery

 The Kasbah of Tangier – History Watching Over Two Seas